Gurpreet-Labana/Childcare/README.md

 # Childcare
-An interactive website on Child’s Care Products. online store for baby and kids products.
+An interactive website on Child’s Care Products.
+Providing a wide range of products for babies, kids.The product categories at "ChildCare" comprise diapering, feeding and nursing, skin and health care, toys, clothes, footwear, fashion accessories, and much more.

 ## Demo :